MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 2. The client connects to the Azure Rights Management discovery service, **https://discover.aadrm.com**, and prompts the user to authenticate.

 3. When authentication is successful, the user name (and domain) from the authentication is used to identify the Azure Information Protection tenant to use.
-Then the Azure Information Protection URL to use for that user account is returned to the RMS client to use.
+The Azure Information Protection URL to use for that user account is returned to the RMS client.
 The URL will be in the following format: **https://**<YourTenantURL\>**/_wmcs/licensing**

     For example:  5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com/_wmcs/licensing